-Psychiatric Nursing
+Psychiatric Nursing British Columbia, Alberta, Saskatchewan, Manitoba and the Yukon

-British Columbia, Alberta, Saskatchewan, Manitoba and the Yukon Territory recognize Registered Psychiatric Nurses.
+Territory recognize Registered Psychiatric Nurses.
 First, review your eligibility at the regulator of your choice from the table below.
 Apply to the regulator, using NNAS as your credential assessment provider.
+You will then need to write the Registered Psychiatric Nurse of newcomernavigation.ca provincial navigation programs, see our page, Navigator Services for IEHPs.

-You will then need to write the Registered Psychiatric Nurse of Canada Examination (RPNCE).
+Canada Examination (RPNCE).